webfx-project/webfx-docs/README.md

-This repository contains the ASCII doctor source of the WebFX [documentation][webfx-docs].
+This repository contains the AsciiDoc source of the WebFX [documentation][webfx-docs].

 [webfx-docs]: https://docs.webfx.dev